-Within the search results page, you can click the Export button to export an Excel spreadsheet or CSV of the contact information for all of the properties in your results.
+Within the search results page, click the Export button to export the data to an Excel spreadsheet or a CSV file.
+If you prefer, the contact information can be broken out into a separate list for easier access.

 Once you have your lead list in place, you can begin to craft your winning pitch.